Palomino19/project-structure-1/README.md

 and arbitrarily complex actions.
 Just be careful to watch the bundle size and use tree shaking with these libraries to keep up performance.

+## GraphQL

+If you're using GraphQL in your project, how you implement queries and mutations will completely depend on the use case.

+But in general, placing queries in component `index.js` is preferable than placing it in the main component source code.
+This isolates data and injects it into the main component when it's rendered, and by decoupling the data it makes testing the main component implementation much easier.

 ## TypeScript

-For large scale projects, using Typescript, or at [Flow](https://flow.org/) is strongly recommended.
+For large scale projects, using Typescript (or at [Flow](https://flow.org/)) is strongly recommended.
 TypeErrors are the number 1 JavaScript error, and the main culprit of a majority of JavaScript crashes.
 Avoiding this altogether by using type checking will help to bring down the error count and number of user issues.